-Each year, about 3 million people in the United State undergo Medical Detoxification.
+Scottsdale Recovery Center refers detox patients to only a select few accredited and private detox facilities in the Scottsdale area.
+After detoxification process, patients enter our Residential Treatment Facility or PHP Program.
+We arrange transportation to and from the detox facility, as well as visitations from our staff members to make you feel comfortable before entering into our program.
+Each year, about 3 million people in the United State undergo Medical Detoxification from addictive substances.
 It is an effective and worthwhile option for people looking for a safe way to detox from drugs and alcohol.
-With our trained medical professionals, the detox process is an effective process and medically supervised to reassure the safest detoxing environment.
+With trained medical professionals, the detox process is an effective process and medically supervised to reassure the safest detoxing environment.

-There are many detox methods apart from the conventional medical detox; however, a lot of these have proven to be either harmful or largely ineffective against alleviating the effects of addiction.
+There many detox methods apart from the conventional medical detox; however, many have proven to be either harmful or largely ineffective against alleviating the effects of addiction.

 What is medical detoxification?

 Medical detoxification is the process through which a recovering addict can thoroughly cleanse and rid the body of any toxins or chemicals that could be remaining in the body and causing damage to the brain or internal organs.

 At Scottsdale Recovery Center, we refer out to only licensed and accredited medical detox facilities, which means that the medical detox takes place in a clinical setting and is overseen by trained medical practitioners and doctors who monitor each patient’s vitals- including heart rate, blood pressure, stress levels, etc.- to ensure a safe detox from whichever substance they are recovering from.

 In essence, a medical detox is a supervised and gradual withdrawal process.
 Patients often experience unpleasant withdrawal symptoms such as vomiting, diarrhea, anxiety, restlessness, frequent nausea, agitation, and hot and cold flashes and therefore require support and supervision.